24 Septembre 2024 09:30 | Mairie du Vème arrondissement – Salle des fêtes

 Khamid Anik Khamim Tohari

-Secrétaire général, lndonesian Conference on Religion and Peace (ICRP)
+Secrétaire général, Indonesian Conference on Religion and Peace (ICRP)biographie

 Today, long after the era of St. Francis of Assisi, history is repeating itself.
 The world is driven by misunderstandings and conflicts, giving rise to new wars in their various forms.
 The idea of a peaceful world order has evolved to a great extent.
 But the methods and strategies of waging war have also evolved endlessly.